You are here

-Senate Bill 10-191 changes the way all educators (principals, teachers and specialized service providers) will be evaluated in Colorado with the ultimate goal of continuously supporting educators' professional growth and, in turn, accelerating student results.
+Senate Bill 10-191 changes the way all educators (principals/assistant principals, teachers and special services providers) will be evaluated in Colorado with the ultimate goal of continuously supporting educators' professional growth and, in turn, accelerating student results.

 The new evaluation requirements include opportunities for reflection, review, professional development and growth.
 S.B.
 10-191 requirements include:

-- Annual evaluations for all principals, teachers and specialized service providers
+- Annual evaluations for all principals/assistant principals, teachers and special services providers

-- Evaluation based on statewide Quality Standards defining what it means to be an effective teacher or principal; the professional practice Quality Standards account for half of an educator's annual evaluation
+- Evaluation based on statewide Quality Standards defining what it means to be an effective teacher, principal or special services providers; the professional practice Quality Standards account for half of an educator's annual evaluation

-- The other half of an educator's annual evaluation is based on the Quality Standard that measures student learning over time
+- The other half of an educator's annual evaluation is based on Measures of Student Learning/Outcomes

-- Non-probationary status (tenure) is earned after three consecutive years of demonstrated effectiveness
+- Non-probationary status is earned after three consecutive years of demonstrated effectiveness

-- Non-probationary status is lost after two consecutive years of ineffective ratings
+- Non-probationary status is lost after two consecutive years of less than effective ratings

-All Colorado districts and BOCES must implement an evaluation system that aligns with the teacher and principal Quality Standards and the State Board Rules by July 2013.
+As of July 2013, all Colorado districts and BOCES must have implemented an evaluation system that aligns with the educator quality standards and the State Board Rules.